yurivish/yuri.is-2018/content/scribbles/about-me.md

 Get in touch -- [email me](mailto:yurivish@gmail.com).

-_August 15:_ I decided that this site needs an about page.
-This is a first pass.

-I build tools for creativity and understanding.
-My background is in computer science, linguistics, and design.
+My background is in computer science, linguistics, and design, and I spend a lot of my time building tools for creativity and understanding.

 My most recent project is [Silk 2 for iOS](https://itunes.apple.com/us/app/silk-2-interactive-generative/id1050339928?mt=8), an artistic tool that helps bridge the gap between ability and taste.